rackerlabs/support-how-to/content/cloud-sites/multi-factor-authentication-from-the-cloud-control-panel.md

 created_by: Margaret Eker
 last_modified_date: '2016-08-18'
 last_modified_by: Kyle Laffoon
-product: Cloud Servers
+product: Cloud Sites
-product_url: cloud-servers
+product_url: cloud-sites
 ---

 Customers can increase security on Rackspace Cloud accounts by using the